huangdarren1106/huangdarren1106.github.io/README.md

 - A web browser with JavaScript enabled.

 ## Future Updates
-The project creator has plans to release an Apple Music version of Spotify Pie in the near future.
+I indeed have plans to release an Apple Music version of Spotify Pie in the near future.
 Stay tuned for updates on this feature!

-## Contributing
-Contributions to Spotify Pie are welcome.
-If you encounter any issues or have suggestions for improvements, please open an issue on the project's GitHub repository at [github.com/huangdarren1106/spotify-pie](https://github.com/huangdarren1106/spotify-pie/issues).

 ## License
 This project is licensed under the [MIT License](LICENSE.txt).
 Feel free to use, modify, and distribute the code as per the terms of the license.